Capp18/-ADM-HW2/README.md

 # Script descriptions
 main.ipynb: it is a Jupyter notebook that contains all the answers to the exercises about the football part( Research Questions, Core Research Questions)

-theory.ipynb: it is a Jupyter notebook that contains the answer to the theoretical exercise.

-# work's strategy
-Generally, we met to solve the exercises together, each of us has contributed to the development of the work: we have tried to put together the individual knowledge of each one.
-Even in the case of parts of the work carried out individually, we met so that we could still analyze the situation together.